ling-k/MazeSolver/README.md

 Method 2 (search with specific locations) : roslaunch final_project start_full.launch

 ## Description of feature pack：
--final_project: The main package include starting launch files for the project.
+- final_project: The main package include starting launch files for the project.

--maze_gmapping: The package for the Robot 1 gmapping -- auto_gmapping.launch: Enable both gmapping and navigation stack
+- maze_gmapping: The package for the Robot M gmapping -- auto_gmapping.launch: Enable both gmapping and navigation stack

--fira_maze:Loading simulation environment
+- fira_maze: Loading simulation environment

--maze_navigation:
--- maze_navigation.launch : Start the navigation stack for Robot 1, using the map that has been built -- amcl.launch : Start AMCL positioning function package to provide map->robot_tf1/odom coordinate transformation -- maze_move_base.launch: Start the navigation stack and load the parameters
+- maze_navigation: The package for the Robot M navigation -- maze_navigation.launch : Start the navigation stack for Robot M, using the map that has been built -- amcl.launch : Start AMCL positioning function package to provide map->robot_tf1/odom coordinate transformation -- maze_move_base.launch: Start the navigation stack and load the parameters

-nav_vel_plan:
+- nav_vel_plan: The package for the planning control.
--- gmapping_demo.launch: Start the robot2 gmapping and convert odom topic to TF -- gmapping.launch: Configure the parameters of slam_gmapping
--- robot1.launch: Contains the Robot1 navigation stack launch file and the search node launch file -- maze_navigation.launch :Start robot2's navigation stack and load the parameters
+-- gmapping_demo.launch: Start the Robot S gmapping and convert odom topic to TF -- gmapping.launch: Configure the parameters of slam_gmapping -- robot1.launch: Contains the Robot M navigation stack launch file and the search node launch file -- maze_navigation.launch :Start Robot S's navigation stack and load the parameters